Martonai/Project-Skidrow/First Project/docs/function_spec.md

 Our company needs more redundant, and more traceable system.

 ## Required business processes model
-building a completely reliable and easy-to-use system.
+building a completely reliable and easy-to-use system which everyone can easily use in their daily lives.

 ## Use cases
 * ADMIN: Admin has the maxium permission level, beacuse if there is something wrong with the application, like user cannot login, or forgot password, admin can fix this.